exonum/exonum-doc/src/advanced/consensus/consensus.md

 fixed round ends in Exonum allows to accept the proposal with a minimum necessary delay.

-### Compact Proposals
+### Work Split

 `Propose` messages include only transaction hashes.
 (Transactions are included directly into `Block` messages.)
 Furthermore, transaction execution is delayed;
-transactions are applied only at the when a node locks on a `Propose`.
+transactions are applied only at the moment when a node locks on a `Propose`.

 Delayed transaction processing reduces the negative impact of malicious nodes on the system throughput and latency.
 Indeed, it splits transaction processing among the stages of the algorithm:

-- On the prevote stage validators only ensure that a list of transactions included in a proposal is correct (i.e., all transactions in the `Propose` exist and are internally correct)
+- On the prevote stage validators only ensure that a list of transactions included in a proposal is correct (validator checks that all transactions in the `Propose` are already stored by this node.
+Correctness of transaction is verified when a transaction is received; nodes don't store incorrect transactions.)
 - On the precommit stage validators apply transactions to the current blockchain state
 - On the commit stage validators ensure that they achieved the same state